Vinyl revival: In Brazil

+In China

+In China, which has grown rapidly in recent years to become one of the world's largest music markets, the last vinyl record production plant located in Shanghai stopped in 1998.
+An experienced audio and video company invested in the creation of a new production plant in Guangzhou in 2015.
+Since then, the popularity of vinyl records has notably increased, leading to a Chinese equivalent of Record Store Day.
+Many Chinese had also not experienced the format before, due to most of the population living in poverty at the time when it was at its peak in the West.

+In France

+Between 2016 and 2021, sales volumes and revenues generated from vinyl records had tripled.
+In the year 2023, vinyl sales had reached 5.5 million units.
+Despite it being only half that of CD sales, it matches a similar amount of market revenue due to the higher retail prices of vinyl.

 In Germany

 In Germany a revival of vinyl records already took place in the 1990s in conjunction with the rise of the rave and techno scene.
 In the mid-1990s, the rave culture had become a mass movement in the country, with raves having tens of thousands of attendees, youth magazines featuring styling tips, and television networks launching music magazines on house and techno music.
 In this context Der Spiegel in 1998 describes this "renaissance" of the LP format and declares that "LPs are in again".
 The CD format was regarded as "uncool", while vinyl records could be beatmatched into each other more easily and had more room for album cover art.
 Record bags were a common fashion accessory at that time.
 In the early 2000s the mainstream rave movement declined, and by the end of the decade a majority of the so-called "techno record stores" and record store chains that had emerged in the 1990s had disappeared again.

 Around 2007 another revival of vinyl began, this time also concerning the collection of other genres such as pop music, and increasingly promoted by the music industry.

-In 2016 there were 476 record stores in Germany, and 3.1 million vinyl records were sold.
+In 2016, Germany had 476 record stores, with 3.1 million vinyl records being sold.
 In 2020, sales of vinyl LPs in Germany increased to 4.2 million units sold.
 Almost three quarters of the 20 most popular records of this year belong to the rock music genre.